roninbar/ip-tcp-http/README.md

 -   The server creates a socket and _binds_ it to the well-known port number.
 -   The server puts the socket in the `LISTEN` state (this is sometimes referred to as a "passive open") and starts waiting for a client to connect.
 -   The client creates its own socket and tells it to connect to the server using the server's well-known IP address and port number.
--   When the TCP connection is established, instead of changing the state of the socket from `LISTEN` to `ESTABLISHED`, the OS automatically creates a new socket in the `ESTABLISHED` state and binds it to all five connection parameters: the protocol (TCP), the server's own IP address, the client's IP address, the server's port and the client's port.
+-   When the TCP connection is established, instead of changing the state of the socket from `LISTEN` to `ESTABLISHED`, the OS creates _a new socket_ in the `ESTABLISHED` state and binds it to all five connection parameters: the protocol (TCP), the server's own IP address, the client's IP address, the server's port and the client's port.
 -   Usually the server spawns a new process to handle communication on the connected socket.
 -   The original socket stays in the `LISTEN` state and can accept a connection from another client.